npruehs/ue4-rts/Documents/Manual/Units.md

 1. Add an `RTSBuilderComponent` to any actors you want to be able to construct buildings.
 1. Set the _Constructible Building Classes_ for these builders.
 1. Check _Enter Construction Site_ if you want the builder to be unavailable while building (similar to Orcs in WarCraft).
+In that case, add a `RTSContainableComponent` as well.

 ### Gathering